Pumpkin Protein Balls

 Pumpkin protein balls being rolled on a sheet pan.

 1. Make balls.
-Use a cookie scoop or tablespoon to scoop out ~14 rounded tablespoon sized balls.
+Use a small cookie scoop or tablespoon to scoop out ~14 rounded tablespoon sized balls onto a baking sheet lined with parchment paper.
 Roll balls gently in your hands until the outside is smooth.

 A close up shot of a protein pumpkin ball on parchment paper.